-Choosing the right hosting for your WordPress site can boost user experience and increase your leads/sales dramatically.
-With variety of hosting solutions available now, you have the opportunity to figure out which one might be best for you and choose the perfect fit for your business needs.
+Choosing the right hosting providers for your WordPress site can boost user-experience.
+Besides, it increases your leads/sales dramatically.
+There are a variety of hosting solutions available now.
+Thus, you have the opportunity to figure out which one might be best for you.
+Also, you have the option to choose the perfect fit for your business needs.

-Picking the right type of hosting is crucial as Hosting is the underlying reason behind a successful website.
+Picking the right type of hosting is crucial.
+Reason being, Hosting is the underlying reason behind a successful website.
 Often overlooked, the hosting that you choose to back up your site with, can either make it or break it.
-However, based on their personal experience, people usually consider Linux server as their best bet, although this is no longer the best option to choose for several other reasons.
-But what happens when you don’t have the right expertise to build that setup or if you want to go for a more accessible option?
+But, based on experience, people usually consider Linux server as their best bet.
+Nonetheless, this is no longer the best option to choose for several other reasons.
+However, what happens when you do not have the right expertise to build that setup?
+Or, if you want to go for a more accessible option?

-And for that, you have the following options at your disposal;
+However, you have the following options at your disposal:

 - Shared Hosting

 - VPS - virtual private server

 - Cloud hosting or a CDN – content delivery network!

 A WordPress site works with all these hosting plans, one of the reasons why WordPress is awesome.
 Nonetheless, it is good to keep a particular project or need in mind.
 Because, some may work better than the others.
 However, before choosing a hosting plan, ensure you know their differences.
 The differences should get based on their strengths and weaknesses.
 Besides, they should include the wholesome performance parameters.
 For better understanding, let us discuss each of these hosting plans in details below.
 As a result, you can find the option that is perfect for your site’s particular needs.